 - Certain health conditions

-How Can You Prolong the Life of Your Dental Implants?There are also factors that are completely in your control that can help to increase the longevity of your implants.
+How Can You Prolong the Life of Your Dental Implants?There are a few factors in your control that can help to increase the longevity of your implants.
 Here’s what you should do:

 - Choose an experienced dentist: When you’re getting any procedure done, you want to ensure that the healthcare professional knows exactly what they’re doing.
 Before you get your implants, ask the dentist about how long they’ve been placing implants and how often they do it.
 Read about them online.
 You should be informed about whose hands you will be in.

 - Practice good oral hygiene: The longevity of your implants depends on daily flossing and brushing.
 If you aren’t keeping up with good dental hygiene, you are more likely to develop periodontal disease which can cause an implant to fail, and require additional gum disease treatment.

 - Be careful: Remember that your teeth are not tools, even if they aren’t your natural teeth.
 Chewing on nonfood items like pencils, pens, and packaging can cause your implants to become damaged over time.